Cohomology of generalized configuration spaces: Example application: -equals configuration spaces

 \section{Example application: $k$-equals configuration spaces}

 \begin{para} In this section, we will illustrate how our results may be applied.
-Let $X$ be a topological space, $k \geq 2$ an integer, and let $F_{\leq k}(X,n)$ denote the \emph{$k$-equals configuration space} --- the space parametrizing $n$ ordered points on $X$ such that no subset of $k$ points coincide.
-In this section we write down explicit formulae for the cohomology groups $H^i_c(F_{\leq k}(X,n),\Q)$ and their decompositions into irreducible $\mathbb S_n$-representations, in terms of the compactly supported Poincar\'e polynomial of $X$.
-We assume throughout that all of the cohomology groups $H^i_c(X,\Q)$ are finite dimensional $\Q$-vector spaces. \end{para}
+Let $X$ be an $i$-acyclic space, $k \geq 2$ an integer, and let $F_{< k}(X,n)$ denote the \emph{$k$-equals configuration space} --- the space parametrizing $n$ ordered points on $X$ such that no subset of $k$ points coincide.
+In this section we write down explicit formulae for the cohomology groups $H^i_c(F_{< k}(X,n),\Q)$ and their decompositions into irreducible $\mathbb S_n$-representations, in terms of the compactly supported Poincar\'e polynomial of $X$.
+We assume throughout that $X$ is paracompact locally compact Hausdorff and that all of the cohomology groups $H^i_c(X,\Q)$ are finite dimensional $\Q$-vector spaces. \end{para}

 \begin{para}Our calculation is formulated in terms of the algebra of symmetric functions, and we will use the correspondence between symmetric functions and symmetric sequences.
 Let us briefly recall the relevant terminology, although part of it has already been used (in greater generality) in previous sections of this paper. \end{para}